Apply to WMA

 Our Admission Committee will review the above information in order to assess whether our academic, artistic, and athletic offerings and leadership opportunities are a strong match for each applicant.
 Decisions are sent March 10.

-The application process is the same for International and Domestic Students with two exceptions:
+The application process is the same for International and Domestic Students with this exception:

 - If English is not a student's primary language, he/she must submit the Test of English as a Foreign Language (TOEFL) exam results.
 Learn more about the test on the TOEFL website.
 Use WMA's school code 8009.